olab/OLab4/README.md

-## 06-Dec-2020 Developers Note: this repo is in transition from a restrictive vue.js/Entrada-based OLab player codebase to react.js/.Net.
+## This repo is in transition from a restrictive vue.js/Entrada-based OLab player codebase to react.js/.Net.
 The transition is expected to be complete in Q1 2021 while two separate feature branches are being reconciled.
-CMW
+CMW - 06-Dec-2020

 # Welcome to OLab4